Animal Responsibility Bylaw

 As a property owner with young children I find it extremely frustrating to regularly find cat feces in my food garden.
 Cats are known to spread a parasite called Toxoplasma gondii which causes the infection Toxoplasmosis in humans.
 Dog owners are required to pick up their animals feces so how is it ok for cat owners to let their cats defecate in my yard?
 It is well known that cats kill millions of songbirds each year in Canada.
 If we can modernize our cat bylaws it would be a step in the right direction as North American bird populations have been drastically declining for decades.
 Domestic cats have also tested positive for the coronavirus.
 Given the unknowns of COVID-19 and the strict measures being put in place for society how are cats allowed to roam freely?
 Maybe it is time to consider communicable diseases in the present and future.
 Outdoor cat enclosures/pens are available or can be built.

-Seaside over 3 years ago
+Seaside almost 4 years ago

 Nanaimo is behind the times in terms of still allowing cats to roam at large.
 Most island communities stopped the practice because of lack of control by owners allowing their cats to defecate wherever they liked.
 As a responsible cat owner myself, my cat is trained to stay in my garden, he does not roam our neighborhood leaving his calling cards behind him for other people to pick up!
 Dog owners have to pick up after their dogs and are fined if they don’t ( and are caught) there is no way of enforcing that with a cat owner, other than prohibiting the cat from being outside and keeping it in its own garden.
 As a gardener, I strongly object to local cats using my fruit and vegetable beds as their toilet...my cat doesn’t, he uses a clean litter box.